rosarp/account-management/README.md

 Add actuators for production server health monitoring.
 Add spring security & user management
 ```

+##### Where to find application jar:
+Sometimes, you don't want to build application yourself.

+So, you can find the application jar under [github releases](https://github.com/rosarp/account-management/releases) section.

 ##### Download and prepare source code:
 Required files to compile the application are bundled with this source code.